George Zarkadas • Artist

-Let me introduce myself as an artist by way of a film shot.
-In this time lapse video you will see me painting the first layer of an image of a group of Afghanee refugees gathered in Victoria square in downtown Athens in the fall of 2010.
+Let me introduce myself as an artist by way of a time lapse shot.
+In this video you will see me painting the first layer of an image of a group of Afghanee refugees gathered in Victoria square in downtown Athens in the fall of 2010.
 I interviewed these people and created a short film entitled Desperate Afghanee Refugees.
 Their story and their faces remained with me and in time I began to draw their portraits with graphite on paper.
-It then occurred to me to paint a group portrait, as I remembered them on this desperate fall evening.
-From my original video footage I chose the faces I would include and arranged them in the manner you will see here.
+To paint a large group portrait using my original video footage, I chose the faces I would include and arranged them in the manner you will see here.
 Using projection as I guide, I painted the first layer of my group portrait in acrylics.
-I am now ready to begin adding more layers of color and texture in oils.
-It has been a long creative process, but in this two-minute shot, you can see how the image begins to take shape on linen.
-I intend to show these Afghanee people as they were when I first encountered them.
-I will exhibit an installation including paintings, drawings, video projections and articles lost by refugees on their perilous journey from Afghanistan.
+The remaining work proceeded with layers of oil paint.
+Painting the Afghans spanned four years, but in this two-minute shot, you can see how the image began to take shape during the first session.
+I wanted to depict these Afghan people as I remembered them one desperate fall evening.